Norbert Masur

-Norbert Masur (Mazur) (13 May 1901 – 10 July 1971) was a representative of Sweden to the World Jewish Congress (WJC).
-The WJC was founded in Geneva in 1936 to unite the Jewish people and to mobilize the world against the Nazis.
+Norbert Masur (Mazur) (13 May 1901 – 10 July 1971) was a representative of Sweden to the World Jewish Congress (WJC), which was founded in Geneva in 1936 to unite the Jewish people and to mobilize the world against the Nazis.
 He aided in the rescue of 7,000 victims of Nazi concentration camps during World War II.

 Biography

 Masur was born in Friedrichstadt, Germany, one of ten children of Leiser Masur and Hanna Masur (née Levy).
 He was a German Jew who emigrated to Stockholm and then to Tel Aviv after the war.

-In the closing days of the war, when Berlin was cut off from the rest of Germany, almost entirely surrounded by Allied forces, and when the Red Army was just entering the outskirts of the city from the south and east, Masur was flown from Sweden to an extraordinary secret meeting with Reichsführer-SS Heinrich Himmler, ostensibly to discuss the preservation of the Jews who were still alive in the Nazi camps.
+In the closing days of the war, when Berlin was cut off from the rest of Germany, almost entirely surrounded by Allied forces, and when the Red Army was just entering the outskirts of the city from the south and east, Masur was flown from Sweden to an extraordinary secret meeting with Reichsführer-SS Heinrich Himmler, ostensibly to discuss the preservation of the Jews who were still alive in the Nazi concentration camps.

 With the help of Himmler's osteopath, Felix Kersten, on 19 April 1945 the Swedish section of the WJC arranged for Masur to fly from Stockholm to Tempelhof Airport in central Berlin.
 Masur was driven out of Berlin to Kersten's estate at Hartzwalde, about 70 kilometres north of Berlin to meet SS-Brigadeführer Walter Schellenberg and Himmler.
 It was not until the following day, April 20, that Schellenberg arrived at Hartzwalde, and Masur spent most of the day in conversation with him.
 "For me as a Jew, it was a deeply moving thought that in a few hours, I would be face to face with the man who was primarily responsible for the destruction of several million people," Masur later said.